Excel LEFT Function (Table of Contents)

-There are many functions which are categorized under TEXT category in the Formula tab of the Microsoft Excel.
+There are many functions that are categorized under the TEXT category in the Formula tab of Microsoft Excel.
 LEFT is also one of the functions which are under head TEXT.
-It is widely used where we have to extract a few letters or word as a result of output.
+It is widely used to extract a few letters or words as a result of output.

-As we can see in the above screenshot that LEFT function is where located.
-After putting cursor, itself, it defines as it returns the specified number of characters from the start of a text string.
-This function helps us to extract the substring from a string which starts from the very leftmost character.
+As we can see in the above screenshot that the LEFT function is where located.
+After putting the cursor itself, it defines as it returns the specified number of characters from the start of a text string.
+This function helps us to extract the substring from a string that starts from the very leftmost character.

 LEFT Formula in Excel

 Below is the LEFT Formula in excel:

 The LEFT function uses the following arguments:

 It is the original text string or character from which we have to extract the substring or characters.

 It is the optional argument that refers to or defines the number of characters we wish to extract from the string or text.
 The default is 1.
 It starts with the leftmost character of the string or text; if this is omitted, then only one character will be returned.

 Also, if the NUM_CHARS is greater than the character of a word, it would result in a whole string or word.